 In 2013, the coin sold for a record $2,574,000 at a Bonhams auction in 2013.

-If you are interested in learning more about the current market value of a particular Stella specimen, its authenticity, or more information about any other coin, you can use the Coin ID Scanner app.
+If you are interested in learning more about the current market value of a particular Stella specimen, its authenticity, or more information about any other coin, or you want to identify the coins, you can use the Coin ID Scanner app.
 Due to this app you will be able to easily identify rare coins and track their market values.

 A Star Among the Coins